Torna Fort

 Torna Fort, also known as Prachandagad, is a large fort located in Pune district, in the Indian state of Maharashtra.
-It is historically significant because it was the first fort captured by Chhatrapati Shivaji in 1646, at the age of 16.
+It is historically significant because it was the first fort captured by Shivaji I in 1646, at the age of 16.
 The hill has an elevation of 1403 m above sea level, making it the highest hill-fort in the district.
 The name derives from Prachanda (Marathi for huge or massive) and gad (Marathi for fort).

 History

 This fort is believed to have been constructed by the Shiva Panth in the 13th century.
 A Menghai Devi temple, also referred to as the Tornaji temple, is situated near the entrance of the fort.
-Malik Ahmed, a Bahamani ruler, captured this fort during the reign of Alauddin Khilji during the late 1470s.